Colin McRae

-Colin Steele McRae (5 August 1968 – 15 September 2007) was a British rally driver from Scotland.
-He was the 1991 and 1992 British Rally Champion, and in 1995 became the first British driver to win the World Rally Championship Drivers' title.
+Colin Steele McRae (5 August 1968 – 15 September 2007) was a Scottish rally driver.
+He was the 1991 and 1992 British Rally Champion, and in 1995 became the first Scottish driver to win the World Rally Championship Drivers' title.

-At 27, McRae was the youngest-ever World Champion, a record that stood until 2022.
+At the age of 27, McRae was the youngest-ever World Champion, a record that stood until 2022.
 McRae's performances with the Subaru World Rally Team enabled the team to win the World Rally Championship Manufacturers' title three times in succession in 1995, 1996 and 1997.
-After four years with the Ford Motor Co. team, where McRae won nine events, he moved to Citroën World Rally Team in 2003 where, despite not winning an event, he helped them win their first manufacturers' title.
+After four years with the Ford Motor Co. team, where McRae won nine events, he moved to Citroën World Rally Team in 2003, where, despite not winning an event, he helped them win their first manufacturers' title.
 He was appointed a Member of the Order of the British Empire (MBE) for services to motorsport in 1996.
 With 25 victories in the WRC, McRae held the record for the most wins in the series at the time of his retirement from full-time rallying in 2003.

 In 2007, McRae was killed when the helicopter he was piloting crashed near his home.
 His son and two family friends were also killed.

 Personal life

 McRae was born in Lanark, Scotland, to Jimmy and Margaret McRae.
 Jimmy McRae was the five-time winner of the British Rally Championship.
 McRae was the eldest of three brothers; his middle brother, Alister McRae, is also a rally car driver.
 McRae's maternal uncle Hugh "Shug" Steele was also a former rally driver.
 He attended Robert Owen Primary School and Lanark Grammar School and studied for a year at Coatbridge College.
 He worked at Archie's Autos then at his father's plumbing and heating business as a technician.

 McRae was married to Alison (née Hamilton), whom he met aged 19 when she acted as his co-driver, and had two children, Hollie and Johnny.
 McRae moved to the principality of Monaco in 1995, partly through his friendship with David Coulthard.
 However, as his young family grew up, he spent more time back at his home in Lanarkshire.
 The couple bought the 17th-century Jerviswood House.
 McRae's nephew, Max McRae, is also a motorsport racer.

-In 1996, McRae was appointed a Member of the British Empire for services to motorsports in the Birthday Honours list.
+In 1996, McRae was appointed a Member of the Order of the British Empire for services to motorsports in the Birthday Honours list.